-Recruiting Glossary: Terms to know for National Signing Day
+Recruiting Glossary: Terms to know for the Early Signing Period

-National Signing Day is on Wednesday and it’s easy to get confused by some of the lingo thrown around by recruiting insiders.
+The Early Signing Period for the class of 2019 begins on Wednesday and it’s easy to get confused by some of the lingo thrown around by recruiting insiders.
 Here’s a quick and easy guide of terms a recruiting novice needs to know.

 Blueshirt: A relatively new practice, blueshirt recruits enroll in the fall at the respective school at their choice, but are awarded a scholarship upon arriving on campus.
 This allows the schools to count players toward the next signing class, allowing for programs to sign more than 25 players.
 Blueshirt recruits often take the place of players who are dismissed from their teams and/or transfer between Signing Day and the start of fall practice.

 Grayshirt: This term refers to a play who has committed to a school, but will delay enrollment to the winter or spring term after the traditional academic year begins.
 The delay is often due to an injury or a scholarship numbers crunch and preserves a year of eligibility for student-athlete.